 Program Overview

-A BA in Arabic studies is offered through the Department of Classical and Near Eastern Studies (CNES).
+A BA in Arabic studies is offered through the Department of Middle Eastern and Ancient Mediterranean Studies (MEAMS).
 Arabic studies focuses on Arabic language and literature as a gateway to the culture and civilization of the Arabic-speaking world.

 Degrees Offered